 For Military Families

 The powerful slide show that has everyone talking is here.
-The untitled montage, known as “Keeping It In Perspective” or “It’s Hard to Come Home,” was created by AIS Fellow and Member of our Combat Stress Board,(CPT) Alison Lighthall.
+The untitled montage, known as “Keeping It In Perspective” or “It’s Hard to Come Home,” was created by AIS Fellow and former member of our Combat Stress Board,(CPT) Alison Lighthall.

 Click Here to download and see the 2-minute show that may change how you view your world forever.